ttreeagency/ContentInsight/README.md

 This TYPO3 Flow package provider a CLI tools to extract Content Inventory CSV from existing website.

 This package is under develpment and considered beta.
+This package require Flow 2.3.

 Features
 --------